cceh/capitularia/doc_src/overviews/html_generation.rst

 .. note::

    The Footnotes Post-Processor is still written in PHP.
-We plan to rewrite it in Python and move it to the VM.
+   We plan to rewrite it in Python.
 (Nov.
 2019)